Here at Billy Tannery we consider ourselves to be experts in goat leather.

 Goat leather = good quality

 Goat leather is an extremely versatile material made from tanned goat hides.
 Its natural strength and softness make it an ideal leather for bags, boots, gloves and other products that benefit from flexibility.
+You may think this would mean it comes with a hefty price tag but goat leathers are inexpensive compared to other alternatives.

 For the highest quality leather, always choose full-grain.
 This type of material is much more unique than mass-produced leathers that are often sanded down and printed for a more uniform look.